wso2-extensions/esb-connector-iso8583/docs/config.md

 ```
 **Properties**
 * serverHost: The host of the server.
-* serverPort: The port of the server (The server will start to listen on that port).
+* serverPort: The port on which the server can start listening for messages.

-Now you have connected to ISO8583 Connector and with any Testserver, by using the following information you can send the messages from connector.
+Now that you have connected to the ISO8583 connector, take a look at the information in the following sections to start working with ISO8583 messages using the connector.

-**Send an ISO8583 Messages**
+### Sending an ISO8583 message

-To send the messages, use </iso8583.sendMessage> operation and using Rest-client to send the xml format messages.
-In Rest-client set the header application/xml as Content-Type.
+To send an ISO8583 message, you need to use the <iso8583.sendMessage/> operation in your configuration.
+You can use a REST client to send an XML message, set the Content-Type header in the REST client as application/xml, and then POST the body in XML format.

-POST the body in xml format and xml format message should be in the following structure.
+Messages that you send should be structured in the following XML format:

 ```xml
 <ISOMessage>